imarsman/gotee/README.md

 The `tee` command is a handy way, and one of the only ways to branch standard input to save to one or more files and to reproduce standard input as standard output for consumers down the line.
-The `-a` (append) and `-i` (ignore sigint) parameters present in the original `tee` are supported here.
 Additionally, to allow for the avoidance of redirecting standard output to /dev/null, the `-S` option allows for the avoidance of carry-over of standard input to standard output.
 This is not something I have seen on any other implementations.

 ## Usage

 * `gotee -h` print usage
 * `gotee -a` append to existing files
-* `gotee -i` ignore sigint
+* `gotee -i` ignore interrupt - not implemented but is in original tee
   * I don't quite know what to do with this.
-I have currently implemented this flag to detect an interrupt and try to cleanly shut everything down.
 If an interrupt is received that means that whatever is piping to standard input would have been shut down and therefore there would be no standard input to recieve.
 I would be happy to be corrected on this.
 In theory I could make the loop through standard input a function internal to main and restart that function on interrupt, but I don't see the point of that.
+What I have done is in all cases intercept an interrupt signal and shut things down as gracefully as possible.
 * `gotee -S` do not forward standard input to standard output
 * `gotee <file1> <file2>` - write to all files in list